yaronyosef/home-task/README.md

 I don't believe that in 2019 we should still use libraries for grid, as css grid api is well supported.
 I seperated some components view and login to different files.
 I believe more components should be seperated, but I had time limitation.

-also didn't put it in git to save me some time.